The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 – Know where to expect ticks.
 Although they can be anywhere due to migratory birds, deer, rodents, etc., ticks tend to prefer moist and humid environments, particularly in or near wooded or grassy areas and near water.
 You may come into contact with ticks during outdoor activities around your home, such as around wood piles or in gardens, raking, or when walking through leaf litter or near shrubs.
 Always walk in the center of trails in order to avoid contact with ticks.

 – Consider wearing a repellent but be aware that many repellents just keep the ticks away from the areas that are covered.
 Ticks may walk around until they find an area of skin without repellent.
-According to a June 13, 2014, Canadian Paediatric Society Document, “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travelers six months to 12 years of age.
+According to a June 13, 2014, Canadian Paediatric Society Document, “Icaridin is considered to be the repellent of first choice by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age.
 Products containing up to 20% icaridin are considered to be safe and efficacious”.
-Consumer Reports has also recently done a review of bug repellents and recommends Sawyer Premium Insect Repellent 20% Picaridin.
-There is a product available in the US called Permethrin that actually kills ticks.
-Products with some permethrin can be purchased in Canada. it is for use on clothing, equipment, etc., rather than on your skin.
+Consumer Reports had also done a review of bug repellents and recommended Sawyer Premium Insect Repellent 20% Picaridin.
+There is a product available in the US called Permethrin that can actually kill ticks.
+Products with some permethrin can be purchased in Canada.
+It is for use on clothing, equipment, etc., rather than on your skin.
 It is widely used by the US and Canadian Military on their uniforms, as well as many in the US that work or spend a lot of time outdoors.
-Clothing is sold in the US that is coated with Permethrin.
+A variety of “No Fly Zone” tick and mosquito clothing is now available for adults in Canada via Mark’s.
+They also have a few products for dogs.
+There is more variety in the US, but many companies will not ship to Canada.

-– If at all possible, wear light colored clothes so that you can spot the ticks more easily and tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
+– If at all possible, wear light coloured clothes, with a tight weave, so that you can spot the ticks more easily.
+Although not fashionable, tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
 However, this is generally not realistic for the warmer months.

-– Have a tick kit (or more than one) that includes a tick removal device (either fine-tipped tweezers or a tick removal tool that grasps the tick as close to the skin as possible without squeezing the body or twisting); antiseptic, a magnifying glass, small plastic bags/containers, bandaids, pencil, paper, scotch tape (this info is explained in more detail here – https://www.littlethings.com/diy-tick-kit/.
+– Have a tick kit (or more than one) that includes a tick removal device (either fine-tipped tweezers or a tick removal tool that grasps the tick as close to the skin as possible without squeezing the body or twisting; antiseptic, a magnifying glass (they are small), small plastic bags/containers, bandaids, pencil, paper, scotch tape (this info is explained in more detail here – https://www.littlethings.com/diy-tick-kit/.
 CanLyme also has a tick kit with some of these items included – https://canlyme.com/product/tick-removal-kit/.
+AtlanTick also sells a kit – https://www.atlantick.ca/product-page/tick-kit.

 Before You Come Indoors